Can you swim today? Check live DOH advisories, brown-water status, recent rain, and Kawainui Marsh drainage context

 Kawainui Canal and Kaelepulu Stream empty into Kailua Bay here.
 After rain, this is where bacteria concentrates first.
 The boat ramp area and the channel between the two stream outlets are the most affected zones.
 Avoid swimming here for 72+ hours after storms.

-The main beach area between the stream outlets and the lifeguard tower.
-Generally passes DOH testing in dry weather.
+The main beach area between the stream outlets and the lifeguard tower often has no posted DOH advisory during dry weather.
 After rain, bacteria can drift north from the south end depending on currents and wind.
 The beach park facilities are in this zone.

-The stretch from the main beach park north toward Lanikai has the cleanest water at Kailua.
+The stretch from the main beach park north toward Lanikai usually has lower runoff exposure at Kailua.
 It is farthest from the stream outlets and benefits from open ocean circulation.
-Even after moderate rain, this section recovers faster than the south end.
+Even after moderate rain, this section can recover faster than the south end.

 Kawainui Marsh is the largest wetland in Hawaii — 830 acres of marshland that collects rainwater from the Koʻolau mountains and channels it through Kaelepulu Stream and Kawainui Canal into Kailua Bay.